 The District and the CoA meet annually to discuss their efforts, independent and joint, related to the HCP.
 The first annual meeting to discuss their respective HCP-related activities was held on December 10, 2019.

 The second annual meeting was held via Zoom during the pandemic on December 16, 2020.
-The third meeting was held on December 6, 2021.
-A fourth meeting was held on December 12, 2022.
+The third meeting was held on December 6, 2021 and a fourth meeting was held on December 12, 2022.
+The fifth meeting was conducted on December 12, 2023.

-On February 1, 2023, a meeting was held with the District HCP Management Advisory Committee (MAC) to discuss the District's HCP-related activities for FY 2022.
-On February 24, 2023, the fourth HCP Annual Report was submitted to the USFWS.
+On February 7, 2023, a meeting was held with the District HCP Management Advisory Committee (MAC) to discuss the District's HCP-related activities for FY 2023.
+On February 26, 2024, the fifth HCP/ITP Annual Report was submitted to the USFWS.